femronal/MechusComingSoon/README.md

-# I should be done with this project 7 days after I create te UI/UX design of Mechus.
+# I should be done with this project 7 days after I create the UI/UX design of Mechus.